 Why Live in Hanna

 Hanna, located about a mile northeast of downtown Lafayette, is a neighborhood rich in history and community spirit.
-The area features a variety of home styles, including Craftsman bungalows, minimal traditionals, and shotgun houses, many dating back to the early 1900s.
-These homes offer opportunities for first-time buyers and preservationists, with prices ranging from around $90,000 to $260,000.
-Hanna is known for its strong community ties, particularly through the Hanna Community Center, which has been a cornerstone since the 1920s, offering diverse programs and health screenings.
-The neighborhood features green spaces like Hanna Park and Linnwood Park, both equipped with basketball courts, playgrounds, and picnic shelters.
-Local dining options include Linnwood Tavern Bar & Grill, known for its live music and game nights, and Budges Drive In, a popular spot for burgers and shakes since 1942.
-Additional amenities are available at the nearby Market Square Shopping Center.
-Hanna is well-connected with several City Bus stops and is less than 2 miles from downtown Lafayette.
-The neighborhood is served by Miller Elementary, Sunnyside Intermediate School, Tecumseh Junior High, and the highly rated Jefferson High, which offers dual college enrollment courses.
+Buyers choose from a variety of housing styles, including Craftsman bungalows, minimal traditionals and shotgun houses, many dating to the early 1900s.
+Prices range from around $90,000 to $260,000, appealing to first-time buyers and preservationists.
+The Hanna Community Center has been a cornerstone of the community since the 1920s, offering health screenings and a diverse range of programs.
+Green spaces like Hanna Park and Linnwood Park are equipped with basketball courts, playgrounds and picnic shelters.
+For dining, locals head to Linnwood Tavern Bar & Grill, known for its live music and game nights, and Budges Drive In, a popular spot for burgers and shakes.
+The nearby Market Square Shopping Center offers additional amenities.
+Several City Bus stops help keep the neighborhood connected to downtown Lafayette, less than 2 miles away.
+The neighborhood is served by Miller Elementary, Sunnyside Intermediate School, Tecumseh Junior High and the highly rated Jefferson High, which offers dual college enrollment courses.
 Medical facilities in the area include the St. Elizabeth School of Nursing and the Riggs Community Health Center.
-Hanna also hosts the annual HannaFest, celebrating the community with local vendors and live music.
+Hanna also hosts the annual HannaFest, a celebration of the community featuring local vendors and live music.

 Frequently Asked Questions